Tom Clancy's Splinter Cell: Blacklist: Plot

-After successfully stopping another operation in Philadelphia, pushing the Engineers to increase their efforts, Sam and Briggs move to the Guantanamo Bay detention camp when Fourth Echelon learns that Nouri is providing misleading information to the CIA to reawaken the United States's hostility towards Iran.
-Through interrogation and torture of Nouri, he reveals that Sadiq sought to distract the US government from an imminent assault on the Gulf Coast's fuel supply.
+After Nouri is captured by the CIA, Sam and Briggs infiltrate Guantanamo Bay detention camp, where they learn that Nouri has been providing false information to reignite American hostility towards Iran.
+Through interrogation and torture of Nouri, he reveals that Sadiq sought to distract the US government from an imminent assault on the Gulf Coast's fuel infrastructure.
+The Engineers use a modified Stuxnet virus to infect energy infrastructure and the Paladin, which disables fire systems and nearly crashes the plane.
+They have also captured the Sabine Pass LNG terminal.
+With the help of Navy SEALs, Sam successfully saves the terminal, preventing a chain reaction that would have ignited more facilities.

-Sam is forced to protect the Paladin when Sadiq's groups launch an assault on Fourth Echelon, allowing the Engineers to use a commandeered tanker to capture the Sabine Pass LNG terminal.
-After guarding the Paladin and combating the fire at the terminal, Sam finds out that the strikes were aimed at coercing the US president to start continuity-of-government procedures – Sadiq's goal was to retrieve government data files by arranging for their transfer to a secure bunker under the Denver International Airport, by having COG procedures activated by his operation.

-Opposing Caldwell's orders, Fourth Echelon breaks into the bunker as Sadiq's sleeper agents take control of the facility and its personnel, including the Secretary of Defense.
-Before the Secretary agrees to requests to transfer the files to Sadiq, Briggs kills him, but is promptly detained along with several others.
-Sam, disguised as a detainee, helps Delta Force snipers to kill Sadiq's men, before injuring Sadiq after a fight, as he attempts to pull back using the Paladin.
-Sadiq states that his death will lead the United States into war with nations that supported the Engineers, while his trial will lead to the country's secrets being leaked.
-Sam opts to confine him, with Caldwell publicly cover up Sadiq's imprisonment by falsely announcing his death.
-In a post-credits scene, while Fourth Echelon continues its work, a recovered Coste joins Sam, as they prepare to torture Sadiq.
+Fourth Echelon finds out that the Blacklist attacks were aimed at coercing the US president to start continuity-of-government procedures – Sadiq's real goal was to steal all of the government and military's key files after they are transferred to a secure bunker under the Denver International Airport, as part of COG procedures.
+Against the president's orders, Fourth Echelon breaks into the bunker after Sadiq's sleeper agents occupied it and took the Secretary of Defense hostage.
+The Engineers torture the Secretary into giving the files to Sadiq, but Briggs, exercising his "Fifth Freedom" (all means are acceptable), kills him before he could do so.
+Briggs is captured along with the remaining hostages.
+As Sadiq moves to escape using the Paladin, Sam, disguised as a hostage, helps Delta Force snipers kill Sadiq's men, before injuring Sadiq in a fight.
+Sadiq claims that his death will lead the United States into war with the nations secretly backing the Engineers, while his trial will lead to the America's secrets being leaked.
+Sam opts to use his "Fifth Freedom" to confine him.
+Caldwell publicly covers up Sadiq's imprisonment by falsely announcing his death.
+In a post-credits scene, while Fourth Echelon continues its work, a recovered Coste joins Sam, as they prepare to interrogate Sadiq.